-An employee accused of an act of gross misconduct may be suspended from work on full pay, normally for no more than five working days, while the Commission investigates the alleged offence.
+An employee accused of an act of gross misconduct may be suspended from work on full pay while the Commission investigates the alleged offence.
 Such a suspension will only be imposed after careful consideration by an employee's Manager in discussion with Senior Management and Human Resources and will be reviewed to ensure it is not unnecessarily protracted.
 Any such suspension is not considered a disciplinary action and does not involve any pre-judgment of the situation.
 This will be made clear to the employee in writing.

-- 4.2 In cases where theft or fraud are suspected and criminal sanction is to be sought, the Commission's Internal Auditor will undertake the investigation prior to disciplinary action proceeding. - 4.3 Any criminal offence will be reported to the Police, though the disciplinary process does not have to await the outcome of any criminal proceedings. - 4.4 In the majority of cases, the decision to dismiss, either through the stages of the disciplinary procedure or for gross misconduct, is taken by the Chief Executive or, in their absence, by the Head of Corporate Services.
-This decision will only be taken after thorough discussion with the employee's Manager (or the Manager attending the disciplinary meeting) and Human Resources.
+4.2 In cases where theft or fraud are suspected and criminal sanction is to be sought, the Commission's Internal Auditor will undertake the investigation prior to disciplinary action proceeding.

+4.3 Any criminal offence will be reported to the Police, though the disciplinary process does not have to await the outcome of any criminal proceedings.